BioHappyThreeFriends/varcaller/README.md

 # About

 Pipeline gets assembly in fasta format, and reads in fq format as default (see `Required settings` section below).
-As an output it generates ... (pipeline is in progress).
+As an output it generates hetero/homozygosity plots, coverage plots considering PAR (Pseudoautosomal regions).

 All general results you can find in `data_output` folder.